 The security dispatch is located in the security office and is accessible 24 hours a day/365 days a year and includes services such as campus safety dispatch, alarm monitoring and other communications capabilities.
 Security dispatchers work all shifts, weekends, holidays, administrative closure days, and inclement weather days.
-All calls for non-emergency assistance (lock-outs, unlocks, etc.) are to be directed to the security line ext.
+All calls for non-emergency assistance (lock-outs, unlocks, etc.) are to be directed to the security line 708-524-5999 or ext.
 5999.